How SEOs can master voice search now

 You know voice search, that on-the-rise realm of online querying that’s performed with nothing more than your voice and a virtual assistant, be it Amazon Alexa, Cortana, Google Assistant or Siri.
 You can buy things online, set reminders for yourself and, of course, perform searches.

 I don’t know anyone who denies that advanced voice search is one of the coolest pieces of technology to come out of the 21st century so far.
 But what does it mean for SEO going forward?
-Here’s a statistic to give you an idea: Comscore has forecast that 50 percent of all online searches will be performed by voice search by 2020.
-That’s a sufficient reason for any digital marketer to take pause and think.
-Half of all online searchers will soon be finding results using their voices.
+Despite the now-debunked prediction that 50% of all searches will be conducted by voice in 2020, a voice technology survey from Adobe finds that 48% of consumers are using voice for “general web searches.”
+This is not the same as “50% of all searches,” but indicates growing usage of voice a search interface.

 With that in mind, ask yourself: Is your SEO optimized for voice search?
 If it isn’t, you may be missing out on about a billion voice searches per month.
 In 2017, 13 percent of Americans owned some kind of smart assistant.
 This number was 16 percent by 2019 and is predicted to skyrocket to 55 percent by 2022.
 Let’s face it.
 Users like the convenience of interacting with the internet using only their voices and this should affect the way you do SEO.